tideland/go-cells/README.md

 * **Callback** calls a number of passed functions for each received event.
 * **Collector** collects events which can be processed on demand.
 * **Combo** waits for a user-defined combination of events.
+* **Condition** tests events for conditions using a tester function and calls a processor then.

 ## Contributors